 She can be reached at 613-224-7178 or by email at email@example.com

-I am pleased to announce that Michael Garner, his wife Rochelle and their two children Isaac and Elise will be joining the Julian of Norwich community in September this year.
-Michael is a postulant with the diocese and is currently studying at Wycliffe College in Toronto.
-Michael will participate in a variety of activities at Julian and will be assisting in the launch of a fresh expression of church that we hope will reach out to the broader community.
-The aim will be to create a Simple Church / Dinner Church model that will provide opportunity for people to explore their spiritual lives in a non-traditional (yet liturgically based) way that centres around a communal meal.
-We will be brainstorming and discerning what this might look like when Michael arrives in the fall and I do hope we some of the current congregation will be excited to participate in the development of this idea.
-We will learn more about Michael (and his family) when he arrives.
-For now please mark your calendar to join in as we welcome Michael on Sunday, September 9th at the 10am service!
+I am pleased to announce that Michael Garner, his wife Rochelle and their two children Isaac and Elise joined the Julian of Norwich community in September 2018.
+Michael is a Postulant with the diocese and is currently studying at Wycliffe College in Toronto.
+Michael participates in a variety of activities at Julian and has assisted in the launch of a fresh expression of church that we hope will reach out to the broader community.
+We have created a Simple Church / Dinner Church model that provides opportunity for people to explore their spiritual lives in a non-traditional (yet liturgically based) way that centers around a communal meal.

 - Tom Granger (Retired, but very active Priest)